Janet L. Cameron Scholarship - $2000

 P. Howard Massey International Scholarship

 Supports graduate and undergraduate students engaged in multi-disciplinary applied scholarly activities related to the food/nutrition problems of developing countries.
 The award supports international and cross-cultural costs related to food and nutrition and may cover travel costs for research, study abroad, and exchange at professional meetings as well as student tuition and fees.
-Next application will be Fall 2017.
+Next application cycle fall 2017.

 Jean A. Phillips Scholarship - $2000

 This scholarship recognizes Jean Allen Phillips, HNF faculty member from 1969 until 1986.
-Awarded by the Peacock-Harper Culinary History Friends Commitee, preference is given to applicants from the College of Liberal Arts and Human Sciences and the College of Agriculture and Life Sciences whose scholarly pursuits encompass topics related to material in the Peacock-Harper Culinary Collection such as the history of foods, human nutrition, or food culture.
+Awarded by the Peacock-Harper Culinary History Friends Commitee, preference is given to applicants whose scholarly pursuits encompass topics related to material in the Peacock-Harper Culinary Collection such as the history of foods, human nutrition, or food culture.

 S.J.
 Ritchey Endowed Scholarship